 - “Proof of loss” deadlines: You must submit proof of your injury or illness within 30 days of filing a claim, but insurance companies might try to run out this clock by sending you requests for multiple (sometimes unnecessary or duplicate) forms and documents, each of which takes a lot of time.
 They might also ask you for irrelevant information that they will use against you.

 - Overlapping deadlines: ERISA can invalidate your right to appeal a denied claim unless you follow certain procedures, such as a requirement to go through the process of appealing a denied claim before you can file a lawsuit.
 There are overlapping deadlines for each step of the process, which means the deadline for filing a lawsuit could pass before the insurance company has denied your claim.

 - New medical opinion: Even after your claim has been approved, the insurance company might try to terminate your benefits by claiming that medical evidence no longer supports your claim.
 This might happen when a new treatment is discovered or when the insurance company hunts down a medical opinion that is more favorable to them than the opinion of the original examiner or medical reviewer.

 What’s the difference between “total” and “residual” disability?

 Insurance companies might try to pick apart your claim and reduce your benefits.
 If you are determined to have a “total disability,” you can get the maximum benefits from your disability insurance policy.
 However, if the insurance company has “residual disability,” then you will only get partial benefits.

 Make sure that you get the disability benefits that you deserve.
-Let the experienced Kentucky long term disability insurance lawyers at Abell and Capitan Law fight for you.
+Let the experienced Kentucky long term disability insurance lawyers at Capitan Law fight for you.
 Call us today at (267) 419-7888 or fill out an online contact form to schedule your free consultation.